 The best tablet camera 2022(opens in new tab)

-The best tablet camera experience you can get at the moment comes from the very latest iPad, the iPad Pro 12.9 M1 (2021).
+The best tablet camera experience you can get at the moment comes from the iPad Pro 12.9 M1 (2021).
 On the rear you get 12MP wide and 10MP ultra-wide rear cameras, along with a time-of-flight (ToF) LiDAR scanner for depth.
 This setup offers video capture up to 4K at up to 60fps, and Full HD (1080p) capture at up to 240fps.

 It’s worth noting that these stats are exactly matched on the previous model, the Apple iPad Pro 12.9 (2020).
 Subtle improvements to performance have been made, though.
 For example, the 2021 iPad Pro boasts Smart HDR 3 software compared to Smart HDR on its predecessor; and offers extended dynamic range for video up to 30fps.